Jamie956/javascript/you-dont-know-js/async-performance/README.md

 Concurrency is when two or more "processes" are executing simultaneously over the same period, regardless of whether their individual constituent operations happen in parallel (at the same instant on separate processors or cores) or not.
 You can think of concurrency then as "process"-level (or task-level) parallelism, as opposed to operation-level parallelism (separate-processor threads).

+Whenever there are events to run, the event loop runs until the queue is empty.
+Each iteration of the event loop is a "tick."
+User interaction, IO, and timers enqueue events on the event queue.